Trump Gets His Man At The State Department

 Tillerson will be tasked with defending the United States under Trump around the globe, while walking the line when he disagrees.
 Tillerson faced tough questioning from Republicans and was almost derailed because of his relationship with Putin.
 But Tillerson talked tough in those hearings about Russia and, unlike Trump, said he fully believes Russia was responsible for the hacks and leaks of the Democratic emails during the presidential campaign.

-Tillerson, who has no diplomatic experience aside from his myriad of international business ties as Exxon Mobil's chief, will be tasked with overseeing the State Department bureaucracy.
+Tillerson, who has no diplomatic experience aside from his myriad international business ties as Exxon Mobil's chief, will be tasked with overseeing the State Department bureaucracy.
 He is not well-known in the State Department, but those who have briefed him are sounding fairly upbeat about his management style.
 As CEO of Exxon Mobil, he oversaw a vast company with employees working in dozens of countries.

 The difference is that Exxon Mobil has one goal: drilling for oil and making money for shareholders.